 The XS biosensor is designed to be built by anyone.
 It can be built manually from scratch, or purchased as a DIY kit.
 The design is documented and freely available under a Creative Commons Share-Alike license.

-The XS is a free and open project.
+The XS is a free and open project started by individuals and kept evolving by a worldwide community.
 You can build your own Xth Sense biophysical sensors from scratch.

 Building the wearable sensor is very easy (you need to solder literally 4 components) so it requires only a basic knowledge of soldering.